openworm/openworm_docs/background.rst

 Model optimization
 ------------------

-There are a lot of aspects of the *c. elegans* that we will not be able to measure directly for a while based on experimental limitations.
+There are a lot of aspects of *C. elegans* that we will not be able to measure directly for a while based on experimental limitations.
 These are `"free parameters" <http://en.wikipedia.org/wiki/Free_parameter>`_.
 The conventional wisdom on modeling is to minimize the number of free parameters as much as possible.
 Sometimes, the large number of free parameters are used as an argument to avoid making computational simulations.